This post may contain affiliate links.

 Sliced red onions in a glass bowl with a oil and lemon dressing.

-1. Stir the extra virgin olive oil and lemon zest and juice together and season with a little salt and pepper.
+1. Stir the extra virgin olive oil and lemon zest and juice together and season with a little salt and pepper as per the recipe below.
 Stir in the onion and set to one side.
-Chop your ingredients.
+Chop your other ingredients.

 A glass bowl with couscous inside, with a fork fluffing it up.